RN to MSN Programs

 - Work with insurance companies for repayment

-The Nurse Midwifery curriculum has a core of complex and comprehensive assessment of both mother and newborn through each state of childbirth.
+The Nurse-Midwifery curriculum has a core of complex and comprehensive assessment of both mother and newborn through each stage of childbirth.
 A special focus on community health for mothers and children is often highlighted.

 - Perform complex and comprehensive head-to-toe assessments of both mother and newborn

 - Diagnose and treat complications of pregnancy and childbirth

 - Promote proper health and nutrition throughout pregnancy, childbirth, and after childbirth

 - Manage and maintain an independent practice

 The Certified Registered Nurse Anesthetist curriculum has a core curriculum focused on regional and general techniques of anesthesia as well as ancillary methods like pain management, conscious sedation, and advanced airways during an emergency.

 Certified Registered Nurse Anesthetist students learn how to: